LLM4Rocq/LLM4Docq/README.md

 #### Needs Improvement case

 The docstring is mostly correct, but could be improved or clarified.
-Select "Needs Improvement” and either suggest a better version or leave a comment.
+Select "Needs Improvement”, suggest a better version and leave a comment.

 <div style="text-align: left;">
 <img src="img/improvement_3.png" alt="Alt Text" width="70%">